xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-ACTIVE.CELL   Returns the reference of the active cell
+ACTIVE.CELL&nbsp;&nbsp;&nbsp;Returns the reference of the active cell

-SELECT   Selects a cell, graphic object, or chart
+SELECT&nbsp;&nbsp;&nbsp;Selects a cell, graphic object, or chart

 Return to [top](#Q)